The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Different Payoffs and Their Implications

 We discuss the three examples in turn.

-\begin{enumerate} \item For the standard put, a smooth free boundary $S^*(t)$ separates an exercise region $S<S^*(t)$ from a hold region $S>S^*(t)$, and decreases strictly as we move away from expiry.
-Denote this vanilla American put value by $P(S,t)$.
-Note that, at $S=S^*(t)$, \beq P(S^*(t),t)=K-S^*(t),\qquad \pda{P}{S}=-1, \qquad \lim_{S\downarrow S^*} \pdb{P}{S}= \frac{2rK}{\Gs^2{S^*}^2}, \eeq see e.g.\ \cite{OptionPricing}.
-Before expiry, the solution is continuously differentiable with a jump in the second derivative (the \emph{Gamma}) at the free boundary. \item For the butterfly spread, short before expiry, the option value is greater than the payoff on the call-like side $S<K$, and is similar to before on the put-like side $S>K$ with an exercise boundary between 100 and 150.
-The solution smooths the convex kinks which the payoff has at 50 and 100; however, at all times, the solution has a kink at 100.
-As we move away from expiry, the free boundary decreases strictly from 150 at first and then, having reached $S=100$, remains there. \item For the modified put, whose payoff is defined in the caption of Figure \ref{fig:FunnyPut}, there is again a single free boundary which separates an exercise region for small $S$ from a hold region.
-Before expiry, the solution smooths the convex kink which the payoff has at about 137, but, near expiry, it still has a kink at 105; however, far away from expiry, the solution looks smooth.
-As we move away from expiry, the free boundary decreases strictly at first, stagnates (until smooth pasting is reached) and then decreases strictly again.
+\begin{enumerate} \item For the standard put, Figure \ref{fig:Put}, a smooth free boundary $S^*(t)$ separates an exercise region $S<S^*(t)$ from a hold region $S>S^*(t)$, and decreases strictly as we move away from expiry.
+Denote this American put value by $P(S,t)$.
+Note that, at $S=S^*(t)$, \beq P(S^*(t),t)=K-S^*(t),\quad \pda{P}{S}(S^*(t),t) =-1, \quad \lim_{S\downarrow S^*(t)} \pdb{P}{S}(S,t) = \frac{2rK}{\Gs^2{S^*(t)}^2}, \eeq see, e.g., \cite{OptionPricing}.
+Before expiry, the solution is continuously differentiable with a jump in the second derivative (the \emph{Gamma}) at the exercise boundary. \item For the butterfly spread, Figure \ref{fig:Butterfly}, short before expiry, the option value is greater than the payoff on the call-like side $S<K$, and is similar to the situation in (\ref{item:standard}) above on the put-like side $S>K$, with an exercise boundary between 100 and 150.
+The solution smooths the convex kinks which the payoff has at 50 and 100; however, for all times, the solution has a kink at 100.
+As we move away from expiry, the free boundary on the put-like side at first decreases strictly from 150 and then, having reached $S=100$, remains there.
+(One can easily construct a scenario where the free boundary does not reach the location of the concave kink but converges to the exercise boundary of a certain perpetual put.) \item For the modified put, Figure \ref{fig:FunnyPut}, there is again a single exercise boundary which separates an exercise region for small $S$ from a hold region.
+Before expiry, the solution smooths the convex kink which the payoff has at about 137, but, near expiry, it still has a kink at 105; however, far away from expiry, the solution appears to attach smoothly to a point on the payoff where $S<105$.
+As we move away from expiry, the exercise boundary decreases strictly at first, stagnates -- until smooth pasting is reached -- and then decreases strictly again.
 A discussion on this `waiting time' phenomenon in the context of diffusion problems can be found in \cite{fasanoetal}, to which the present case adds a further example. \end{enumerate}